Three Fundamental Enablers of Power within Liberation Social Work

 AWARENESS and ACKNOWLEDGEMENT of the inextricable nature of oppression, trauma, health, and justice.

 Intimacy engenders vulnerability, and vulnerability engenders self-trust.
-Self-trust is the foundation to self-love, and self-love is quintessential to repair, healing, and transformation.
+Self-trust is the foundation of self-love, and self-love is quintessential to repair, healing, and transformation.
 Self-love is the foundation for cultivating a love-extension that is spiritual in nature, revolutionary in practice, and fortified with an armor of humility, sensibility, and dignity.

 Let us share, connect, align, & build